Node B

-Node B is the telecommunications node for mobile communication networks, namely those that adhere to the UMTS standard.
-The Node B provides the connection between mobile phones (UEs) and the wider telephone network.
-UMTS is the dominating 3G standard.

-Node B corresponds to BTS (base transceiver station) in GSM.

 Functionality

-This is the hardware that is connected to the mobile phone network that communicates directly with mobile handsets.
+This is the hardware that is connected to the mobile phone network that communicates directly with mobile devices.

 In contrast with GSM base stations, Node B uses WCDMA/TD-SCDMA as the air interface technology.

-As in all cellular systems, such as UMTS and GSM, the Node B contains radio frequency transmitter(s) and the receiver(s) used to communicate directly with mobile devices, which move freely around it.
-In this type of cellular network, the mobile devices cannot communicate directly with each other but have to communicate with the NodeB.
+Node B contains radio frequency transmitter(s) and receiver(s) used to communicate directly with mobile devices, which move freely around it.

+In this type of network, the mobile devices cannot communicate directly with each other but have to communicate with the NodeB.

-Traditionally, the Node Bs have minimum functionality, and are controlled by an RNC (Radio Network Controller).
-However, this is changing with the emergence of High Speed Downlink Packet Access (HSDPA), where some logic (e.g., retransmission) is handled on the Node B for lower response times.
+Traditionally, the Node Bs have minimum functionality, and are controlled by an Radio Network Controller.

+However, this is changing with the emergence of High Speed Downlink Packet Access (HSDPA), where some logic (e.g., retransmission) is handled in the Node B for lower response times.

 Differences between a Node B and a GSM base station

 Frequency use

 The utilization of WCDMA technology allows cells belonging to the same or different Node Bs and even controlled by different RNC to overlap and still use the same frequency (in fact, the whole network can be implemented with just one frequency pair).
 The effect is utilized in soft handovers.